aditya-jha033/ProofScholar/README.md

 The Compact contract (`scholarship.compact`) is designed for maximum security and data minimization.
 The constructor sets the minimum GPA and maximum income requirements as public state.
 The `verify_eligibility` circuit acts as the gatekeeper, asserting the local private witness values against the public state without disclosing them.

 ### Deployment
-The contract has been successfully deployed and verified on the Midnight Preprod Network.
+The contract has been successfully deployed and verified on the Midnight Preview Network.

 [Contract b54ec82c83b0ab08aaba7abdede0b9a8eb0e4dbff76413843cb345e4429733d5 | 1AM Explorer](https://explorer.1am.xyz/contract/b54ec82c83b0ab08aaba7abdede0b9a8eb0e4dbff76413843cb345e4429733d5)
 <br/><br/>